giuseppe-salvatore/algo-trading-bot/apps/tax-report/README.md

 ## Overview

-This project contains two scripts for processing Alpaca trading activity data:
+This project contains three scripts for processing Alpaca trading activity data:

 1. **analyze_events.py**: Analyzes events by grouping them by `order_id`, identifying atomic events, and reconciling events with the same order_id.
 Correctly uses `cum_qty` for total quantities.
-This is the script used by `balance_tracker.py`.
+This is the script used by `balance_tracker.py` and `fiscal_year_report.py`.

 2. **balance_tracker.py**: Tracks position balance for a specific symbol, showing buy/sell events, quantities, prices, cost basis, and position status (opened, updated, or closed) in a human-readable format.
 Calculates profit/loss on every sale using the Average Cost Basis method.

+3. **fiscal_year_report.py**: Generates comprehensive UK Financial Year or all-time capital gains reports across all symbols.
+Processes all events from day 0 to maintain accurate cost basis, but only counts profits from events within the specified FY period (or all events for all-time analysis).
+Generates reports in text, JSON, and CSV formats.

 ## Features